23F homework and daily class log

 by the (first initial of the) day of the week.]

-browser to the class homepage.)
+(not all problems are in WebAssign).
 You are responsible for any hyperlinked

 material here as well as requesting any handouts or returned tests or quizzes from classes

 you missed.
 Homework is understood to be done by the

 next class meeting (unless that class is a test, in which case the homework

 is due the following class meeting).
 WebAssign "deadlines" are at 11:59pm of the

 day they are due, allowing you to complete problems you have trouble with after

 class discussion.
 [If Friday is quiz day, HW due Friday has a WebAssign deadline